-The Site water balance model allows the performance of the water management system to be simulated for a range of potential future climate scenarios.
-Key performance indicators include mine water accumulation, containment performance and impact to mining operations (e.g., accumulation in pits).
+A water balance model of the Jellinbah Mine water management system has been developed to assess the systems performance for a range of potential future climate scenarios.
+Key environmental and operational performance indicators include mine water accumulation, containment and impact to mining operations (e.g., restrictions in pit dewatering).